 Indication for Use of Cow Fart Juice as an Oil Cleanser

 Large areas of scabs or scars, over-active oil glands, dehydration (looks like blackheads or whiteheads).
-Useful for encouraging the speed-up of healing “The Ghosts of Pimples Past.”
+Useful for “The Ghosts of Pimples Past.”

 Use as a Transitional Oil in Your Moisture Duo

-Use Cow Fart Juice as the oil portion of your Moisture Duo*** when there is an active biome issue while taking steps to rehabilitate the dysbiosis.
+Use Cow Fart Juice as the oil portion of your Moisture Duo*** for tricky issues.
 Drip 3 drops of Cow Fart Juice in your palm and then pump 5-6 sprays of Mineral Mist directly into the oil to emulsify it.
 Rub your hands together and then massage the moisturizer into your skin.

 After 3-8 weeks move on to Nourish & Replenish Oil.